Legendary Lia Fáil: A Roaring Rock for the Coronation of Ancient Irish High Kings

 Lia Fáil is a carved standing stone on the Hill of Tara.
 Legends say this Stone of Destiny roared at the touch of a true king, making it the coronation stone for the High Kings of Ireland from the earliest monarchs all the way until 500 AD.

-Lia Fáil is a stone found at the Inauguration Mound on the Hill of Tara in County Meath, Ireland.
-Also known as the Coronation Stone of Tara, the Lia Fáil served as a coronation stone for the High Kings of Ireland.
-According to legend, all of the kings of Ireland up to Muirchertach mac Ercae, 500 AD, were crowned on the stone.
-Lia Fáil has been translated to mean “stone of destiny.”
+Also known as the Coronation Stone, the Lia Fáil is found at the Inauguration Mound on the famed Hill of Tara in County Meath, Ireland.
+Locals believe all of the High Kings of Ireland up to Muirchertach mac Ercae in 500 AD were crowned on the stone.

 The Stone of Destiny, Lia Fáil, found on the Hill of Tara in Ireland.
-Wikimedia, CC
+(Verdasuno/CC BY SA 3.0)

 Cúchulainn, is the central character of the Ulster (Ulaid) cycle in the in medieval Irish mythology and literature.
 According to tale, he split the Stone of Destiny in anger.
 Public Domain